Here’s a troubling thought you need to consider: you’re probably turning many potential buyers away from your website.

 - Improve your website’s user experience: no matter who is visiting your website, a great user experience will help to keep them longer.
 For any visitor, accessibility features help them personalize your website to their needs.

-- An opportunity to increase customer base: poor accessibility means some groups of people are unable to use your website.
+- An opportunity to increase customer base: poor accessibility means some groups of people are simply unable to use your website.
 Fortunately, implementing an accessibility solution will boost your customer base and profits.

 - Avoid expensive lawsuits: an inaccessible website can easily attract lawsuits from disabled visitors.
 And you’ll likely be on the losing side if you go to trial.
 An accessible website prevents this unnecessary business expense.